Strange metals and planckian transport in a gapless phase from spatially random interactions: Discussion

 Strange metal behavior has been observed extensively in cuprates near optimal hole and electron doping, both of which are away from the long-range AFM order setting in at smaller doping \cite{CHUholedopedCuprate,GreeneARCMP2020}.
 In between those two doping values, short-range AFM order is also commonly observed \cite{AndoPRL2001,ZXShenPNAS2019,DamascelliNPJqm2020}.
 Furthermore, extended regions of strange metal behavior have been found upon suppression of superconductivity with magnetic fields \cite{Cooper2009}.
 Our results reproduce all of these features (Fig. \ref{fig:phase_diag}).

 A recent experiment \cite{RamshawNature2021} extracted a momentum-dependent transport scattering rate in Nd-LSCO via angle-dependent magnetoresistance measurements.
 It found that all of the momentum-dependence was in the elastic scattering rate, with the inelastic planckian component remaining momentum-independent.
-This is fully consistent with the physics of our model, where the inelastic scattering rate is isotropic and planckian.
+This is fully consistent with the physics of our model, where the inelastic scattering rate is isotropic and planckian (as evidenced by the isotropic fermion self-energy in Fig. \ref{fig:Sigma_multiple_k}).
+In retrospect, this isotropy explains why the Drude formula with an inelastic scattering rate is able to describe transport properties, both in our model (Eq. (\ref{eq:Drude})) and in experiments (Ref. \cite{Michon2022}).

-In our model, $g'$ simultaneously controls the degree of quenched disorder as well as the strength of the electron interactions, both of which vary significantly across cuprate compounds in both hole- and electron- doping regimes.
-The independence of the maximal $T$-linear scattering rate (that occurs just before the onset of SRO) on $g'$ provides a possible explanation for why planckian transport with a universal scattering rate is observed at optimal doping across this family of compounds \cite{Legros2019}.